 One might ask: Why weren’t these defendants tried on the charges that the State Trooper wrote?

 First, the Municipal Court’ s system of downgrading offenses was severely limited by a 1998 Directive issued by then Attorney General Peter Verniero.
-(Download the Directive here).
+(Download the Directive here which is included with other later, implementing memos).
 Unfortunately, some courts–such as the Cumberland Salem Regional Municipal Court—still allows defendants to plead guilty to loitering offenses several years after the Directive was issued.